ltelab/disdrodb/CONTRIBUTING.rst

 1. Fork the repository
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once you have set the development environment (see `Set up the development environment`_), the next step is creating
+Once you have set the development environment (see `Set up the development environment`_), the next step is to create
 your local copy of the repository, where you will commit your
 modifications.
 The steps to follow are: